AuxStudio/react-native-boiler-plate/README.md

 # TODOS

-* Style the troubleshooting guide
 * Performance improvements:
 * Consider react-native-navigation
 * App state caching (for first opens)
 * Add a launch screen
 * Add notes to move images to app package (Xcode asset catalog and Android drawable folder)
 * Remote image caching (react-native-fast-image)
 * Optimise images and use JPEG where possible
 * Track unnecessary renders (renderCountProp from react-redux) -- react-native-slowlog
   -- Track state and prop changes in componentWillUpdate and lodash difference
 * Consider reselect selector library
 * Track performance results in a spreadsheet
 * Test reducers performance (redux-log-slow-reducers)
 * Measure and minimise overdraw (number of times pixels have been redrawn)
 * Add Firebase CLI setup
 * Add TOC to SETUP_GUIDE and STYLE_GUIDE
 * Add version control (react-native-version)